+The Company agrees to drop big box stores from its Residential Lighting product no later than April 1, 2023.
+The Company can maintain in-store buydowns in local hardware stores, grocery stores and the like in IQ and DI communities, and continue giveaways of LED lamps in the Home Energy Squad, school kits, at food pantries and at promotional events, for the entire year.

+The Company agrees to add a midstream incentive approach (without eliminating customer incentives) for heat pump water heaters (HPWHs), engaging distributors and contractors to a much greater degree and increasing HPWH stocking as a result.

+The Company agrees to end rebates for gas water heaters for market rate programs.

+The Company agrees to research with interested stakeholders, the potential to phase out rebates for traditional air conditioners so as to allocate additional resources towards the adoption of heat pumps for its 2024-2025 DSM and BE Plan.

+The Company agrees to add an incentive for advanced duct sealing in the insulation and air sealing as well as ENERGY STAR New Homes and Whole Home Efficiency products, with an incentive level of 30% of installed cost up to a maximum rebate of $750 for advanced duct sealing where supply-side duct leakage is reduced by at least 80%.

 Income Qualified/DI Energy Efficiency Program

 Public Service will implement a new pilot within the Low Income (i.e. Income Qualified or “IQ”) program to test a geographic prequalification approach to Disproportionately Impacted (“DI”) neighborhood weatherization.
 The Company will post a 60-Day Notice no later than the end of the second quarter of 2023 detailing the methodology by which it will prequalify customers.
+The budget for this pilot will be in addition to the IQ budget presented in the DSM Plan as filed.

 The Company commits to discussing its IQ/DI Community outreach and engagement efforts as part of each DSM quarterly roundtable in 2023.

+The Company will screen Income Qualified Program participating households for auto-enrollment in the Company’s Electric and Gas Affordability Programs to the extent feasible .

 Business Energy Efficiency Program

 The Company commits to continue actively studying prescriptive BE measures for commercial customers.
-The Company will file a 60-day notice to add prescriptive measures for equipment and use cases that it deems to be sufficiently repeatable and cost-effective.
+The Company will file a 60-day notice to add prescriptive measures for equipment and use cases that it deems to be sufficiently repeatable by April 1, 2023.
+At a minimum these are to include:

+Prescriptive BE rebates for commercial customers based on measures that are identical to the 2023 residential BE measures, including but not limited to ducted and ductless air source heat pumps and heat pump water heaters.

+An incentive program for dual-fuel and/or heat pump rooftop units with incentives equal to or greater than those incentives for gas fired midstream Rooftop Unit products, or at $250/ton, whichever is higher.

+The Company commits to expand the promotion of BE measures within the Business Energy Assessment product.

 In consultation with EEBC and other interested stakeholders, the Company will review and adjust wattage requirements, on an annual basis, for Business lighting products.
 Any modifications, if cost-effective, to these requirements will be made through a 60-Day Notice.